Whistler Resort and Village in British Columbia: Facts and Photos

 Sculpture Beside the Fitzsimmons Trail

 Art and culture are given attention in Whistler, which adds another dimension to a visit to the area.
-The sculpture beside the Fitzsimmons Trail was created by James Stewart.
+The sculpture beside the Fitzsimmons Trail in my photo was created by James Stewart.
 It shows a capoeirista, or a participant in capoeira, in a brief moment of stillness.
 Capoeira is a Brazilian martial art that contains elements of acrobatics and dance and is performed to music.
 The practice has spread to other parts of the world, including Vancouver.

 Stewart calls the character in his sculpture Jeri after Jericoacoara, a resort town in Brazil.
 He says that the character has just finished fighting, or performing.
 Stewart says that Jeri "is in a satiated, balanced posture before he springs alive again".